go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 }
 ```

-The new implementation of the `main` function shows that the calls of
+The rewritten `main` function shows that the calls to
 generics functions could be as clean as ordinary functions (at least sometimes),
 even if generics function declarations are more verbose.